yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 2. For each diagram, we assign a factor :math:`-\ifrak` to each vertex, corresponding to one factor of the power :math:`(-\ifrak)^n` in :math:`\eqref{eq_s_matrix_fully_expanded_by_timed_ordered_interaction_density}`; and a factor :math:`g_i` to each vertex corresponding to the coefficient of :math:`\Hscr_i(x)` in :math:`\eqref{eq_interaction_density_as_sum_of_monomials}`; and a factor in the :ref:`listing of Feynman rules <listing_feynman_rules>` to each edge.
 Multiplying all the factors together and integrating over all the coordinates :math:`x_1, x_2, \cdots`, one for each vertex, we obtain a (numeric) valuation of the Feynman diagram.
 3. The S-matrix is the "sum" over all the evaluations of the Feynman diagrams.
 Here the sum is put in quotation marks because we might do subtraction instead of addition when there are fermionic fields involved in the interaction.
 More precisely, for each Feynman diagram, one can move the fields and field adjoints over each other that the two ends of every edge are next to each other (in the right order).
 Then we add a minus sign in front of the evaluation if such rearrangement involves an odd number of swaps between fermionic fields (or field adjoints).

 These are really all one needs to evaluate S-matrices using Feynman diagrams, but a few further notes may be necessary to make it completely clear.
 Firstly, note that we've ignored the factor :math:`1 / N!` in :math:`\eqref{eq_s_matrix_fully_expanded_by_timed_ordered_interaction_density}` from our recipe above.
 The reason lies in the word "distinct" from the first step.
 More precisely, we consider two Feynman diagrams, which differ by a re-labeling of the vertices, to be the same.
 Since there are :math:`N!` ways of labeling :math:`N` vertices, we have already taken the fraction :math:`1 / N!` into account by including only distinct diagrams.

 Secondly, by the discussion in :ref:`sec_cluster_decomposable_hamiltonians`, only connected Feynman diagrams will be included so that the resulting S-matrix satisfies the cluster decomposition principle.

 The last note is more of a convention (for convenience), which aims at further remove duplications among Feynman diagrams.
 Here by duplication we mean diagrams that are not exactly the same but whose evaluations are the same.
 A basic example is when a monomial in the interaction density :math:`\Hscr(x)` contains a power of the same field (or field adjoint).
 From the viewpoint of Feynman diagrams, it means that a vertex may have more than one identical attached (incoming or outgoing) strands.
 Now when other strands want to connect to these identical ones, they may choose which one to connect first, and second, and so on, but the result will be the same regardless of the choices.
 Hence it's a convention to write the coefficient of :math:`\Hscr_i(x)` as :math:`g_i / k!` if it contains :math:`k` identical fields (or field adjoints), so that in a diagrammatic calculation, one only need to include one of such diagrams.
 Other numerical factors might be inserted in more complex situations, such as when two vertices with identical attached strands try to connect to each other, or when there is a loop of identical vertices.
-These cases are discussed in [Wei95]_ page 265 -- 267, and we'll come back to them when they become revelant in calculations.
+These cases are discussed in [Wei95]_ page 265 -- 267, and we'll come back to them when they become relevant in calculations.

 To make things concrete and to prepare for the calculations in the next sections, we conclude the discussion of Feynman rules with two prototypical examples.